DRIFT: Decompose, Retrieve, Illustrate, then Formalize Theorems: Conclusion

 \section{Conclusion}

 In this work, we introduced \drift, a framework that improves autoformalization by tackling two distinct challenges: the underlying complexity of queries and the lack of contextual usage.
 Our decomposition-driven retrieval addresses the former by breaking down the informal statement into sub-queries and conducting point-to-point retrieval of its formal dependencies.
 Concurrently, the Illustrate module resolves the latter by providing illustrative examples to guide the utilization of retrieved premises in theorem instances.
 This dual approach substantially improves formalization correctness on both complex in-distribution (\proofnet) and out-of-distribution (\connf) benchmarks, demonstrating its effectiveness as a broadly generalizable and model-agnostic strategy.
 On a simpler, low-dependency \minif benchmark, our method performs comparably to related methods.
-Our findings suggest future work to focus on dynamic and adaptive retrieval strategies, as well as on agentic frameworks that iteratively refine attempts based on compiler feedback.
+Our findings suggest future work should focus on dynamic and adaptive retrieval strategies, as well as on agentic frameworks that iteratively refine attempts based on compiler feedback.
+Grounding such iterative reasoning with robust retrieval is crucial to advancing automated formalization.